botcrypto-io/awesome-crypto-trading-bots/README.md

 ## Open source bots

-* [crypto-trading-bot](https://github.com/Haehnchen/crypto-trading-bot) - Crypto trading bot in Node.js for Bitfinex, Bitmex, and Binance.
+* [crypto-trading-bot](https://github.com/Haehnchen/crypto-trading-bot) - rypto trading bot in Node.js for Bitfinex, Bitmex, and Binance.
-* [freqtrade](https://github.com/freqtrade/freqtrade) - Free and open source crypto trading bot
+* [freqtrade](https://github.com/freqtrade/freqtrade) - Freqtrade is a free and open source crypto trading bot written in Python.
+It is designed to support all major exchanges and be controlled via Telegram.
+It contains backtesting, plotting and money management tools as well as strategy optimization by machine learning.
-* [gekko](https://github.com/askmike/gekko) - Bitcoin trading bot written in Node.js
+* [gekko](https://github.com/askmike/gekko) - [DEPRECATED] Gekko is a Bitcoin TA trading and backtesting platform that connects to popular Bitcoin exchanges.
+It is written in JavaScript and runs on Node.js.
-* [Hummingbot](https://hummingbot.io/)] - A software that allows you to create and execute customizable trading strategies in Windows/Linux/MacOS.
+* [Hummingbot](https://github.com/coinalpha/hummingbot) - Hummingbot is an open-source project that integrates cryptocurrency trading on both centralized exchanges and decentralized protocols.
+It allows users to run a client that executes customized, automated trading strategies for cryptocurrencies.
-* [jesse](https://github.com/jesse-ai/jesse) - An advanced crypto trading bot written in Python.
+* [jesse](https://github.com/jesse-ai/jesse) - Jesse is an advanced crypto trading framework which aims to simplify researching and defining trading strategies.
-* [Krypto-trading-bot](https://github.com/ctubio/Krypto-trading-bot) - A Self-hosted crypto trading bot (automated high frequency market making) in node.js, angular, typescript and c++
+* [K](https://github.com/ctubio/Krypto-trading-bot) - K is a very low latency market making trading bot with a fully featured web interface.
+It can place and cancel orders on one of several supported cryptocoin exchanges in less than a few miliseconds per order on a decent machine.
 * [magic8bot](https://github.com/magic8bot/magic8bot) - Magic8bot is a cryptocurrency trading bot using Node.js and MongoDB.
-* [QtBitcoinTrader](https://github.com/JulyIghor/QtBitcoinTrader) - Secure multi crypto exchange trading client , developed on pure Qt, uses OpenSSL, AES 256 key and secret protection.
+* [QtBitcoinTrader](https://github.com/JulyIghor/QtBitcoinTrader) - Secure multi crypto exchange trading client.
+This software helps you open and cancel orders very fast.
+Real time data monitoring.
+Developed on pure Qt, uses OpenSSL, AES 256 key and secret protection.
-* [WolfBot](https://github.com/Ekliptor/WolfBot) - A crypto currency trading bot written in TypeScript for NodeJS
+* [WolfBot](https://github.com/Ekliptor/WolfBot) - Crypto currency trading bot written in TypeScript for NodeJS.
-* [zenbot](https://github.com/DeviaVir/zenbot) - Zenbot is a command-line crypto trading bot using Node.js and MongoDB.
+* [zenbot](https://github.com/DeviaVir/zenbot) - Zenbot is a command-line cryptocurrency trading bot using Node.js and MongoDB.

 ## Technical analysis libraries